david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/index.rst

     or raises StopIteration when there are no more items.
 Python iterators also implement the __iter__ method so they are iterable as well.

-    Now let see an example and carefully look that we have not used the keyword yield so far for anything:
+    Now let see an example and carefully look that we have not used the keyword "yield" so far for anything: